Nearly optimal spectral gaps for random Belyi surfaces: Strong convergence property of

-The proof is complete. \end{proof} We have the following lemma. \begin{lemma} Let be the function defined in Proposition \ref{p-count}.
+We have the following lemma. \begin{lemma} Let be the function defined in Proposition \ref{p-count}.
 Then we have \begin{enumerate} \item if $\gamma$ is the unitary element or it is conjugate to one of $\{b,c,c^2\}$, then \item If $\gamma$ is conjugate to $\gamma_0^\mu\ (\mu\geq 1)$, where

 for some $k\geq 1$, $i_j\in\{1,2\}\ (1\leq j\leq k)$ and $\gamma_0$ is primitive.
 Then where $d(\mu)$ is the number of divisors of $\mu$. \end{enumerate} \end{lemma} \begin{proof} Part $(1)$ is contained in the proof of Proposition \ref{p-count}.
 For Part $(2)$, denote by